 What are the benefits of a prenuptial agreement?

 If you enter into a prenuptial agreement (sometimes called prenuptial agreements or ‘prenups’), then you get to decide, rather than the courts, what happens to your assets if your marriage ends in divorce.
 Prenuptial agreements can be particularly important where there is an imbalance of wealth, where one of you wants to safeguard inherited or other family wealth, and if you have assets you want to pass on to children from a previous marriage.

 Some of the reasons people choose a prenuptial agreement can include:

-- When there are properties or other assets that are difficult to split
+- When there are properties or other assets one partner owned prior to the marriage

-- To reserve assets for children from a previous relationship
+- To preserve assets for children from a previous relationship

 - To protect a partner from becoming liable for the existing debt of the other partner